Ian Stafford

-Ian Stafford is a multiple award-winning English sports journalist, author and broadcaster, whose work appears both in the UK and internationally, especially in the United States and Australia.
-He is also a sought after after dinner speaker, interviewer of stars and compere, acts as a consultant for a number of media outlets and owed and edited the UK's first general sports magazine on the internet, sportsvibe before selling it.
+Ian Stafford is an English sports journalist, author and broadcaster, whose work appears in the United Kingdom, in the United States and Australia.
+He is also an after dinner speaker, interviewer of stars and compere, acts as a consultant for a number of media outlets and owned and edited the UK's first general sports magazine on the internet, sportsvibe before selling it.

 Career

-Journalism

-As a journalist Ian has worked for The Times, Daily and Sunday Express, The Independent and The Scotsman and The Mail on Sunday, where he was Chief Sports Reporter, covering every major sporting event over the past 25 years.
-He has been voted Sports Reporter of the Year, twice Magazine Sports Writer of the Year, twice highly commended as Sports Interviewer of the Year and twice highly commended as Magazine Sports Writer of the Year and, in 2009, was highly commended as Sports Writer of the Year in the BPA Awards.